sloria/old-site/_posts/2013-07-15-hosting-static-flask-sites-for-free-on-github-pages.md

 Static Flask sites are a big win because:

 - They're fast.
-You can't really get much faster than just serving plain HTML and CSS.
 - If you need your site to be dynamic in the future, the transition will be easy.
 - There are well-developed extensions for doing this.
 Here I'll demonstrate [Frozen-Flask][] (for building static content) and [Flask-FlatPages][] (for writing pages in Markdown).

-You can view the source for the example site here: [sloria/flask-ghpages-example][example].
+Source for the example site here: [sloria/flask-ghpages-example][example].
+Live site here: [http://stevenloria.com/flask-ghpages-example][live-example]

 ## App structure